 Federal Direct Subsidized and Unsubsidized loans are available to students from the federal government through the Department of Education.

-Subsidized loans are interest free while the student is enrolled at least half-time.
-Fixed interest rates are set by the federal government and subject to change.
-The interest rate for subsidized loans originated on or after July 1, 2022, is 4.99%.
-To be eligible for this loan, a student must demonstrate financial need as determined from the FAFSA.
+Subsidized loans are interest-free while the student is enrolled at least half-time.
+Fixed interest rates are set by the federal government and are subject to change.

 Unsubsidized loans accrue interest while the student is in attendance.
-Students have the option to make interest only payments on the loan while they are in school or defer all payment until after they graduate or leave school for any reason.
+Students have the option to make interest-only payments on the loan while they are in school or defer all payments until after they graduate or leave school.
 Interest that has accumulated while the student is in school will be capitalized and added onto the principal balance of the loan.
 Students who do not qualify for a subsidized loan will usually qualify for an unsubsidized loan.
-The fixed interest rate for unsubsidized loans is currently 4.99% for undergraduate students and 6.54% for graduate students.

 Annual loan limits are set for each class year by the Department of Education and cannot be changed by the school.
 Eligibility requirements are also determined by the Department of Education and all regulatory policies must be strictly adhered to by Buffalo State.